 The delicate way in which your hands touch, the easy feeling you get when you are surrounded by your people… it’s all so worth remembering.

-Each moment captured in an image to be treasured and looked back on like a time capsule of emotion.
-I will always say YES to epic landscapes and wild adventures, but also YES to the quieter, hidden things: knowing glimpses you make at each other, to the gentle way he gathers up the bottom of your dress and the way it all plays out, messy and beautiful.
+Each moment captured is an image to be treasured and looked back on like a time capsule of emotion.
+I will always say YES to epic landscapes and wild adventures, but also YES to the quieter, hidden things: knowing glimpses you make at each other, to the gentle way he gathers up the hemline of your dress and the way it all plays out, messy and beautiful.

 My first camera was given to me by my uncle when I was 7.
 From that moment on I was totally consumed by it.
-I regularly asked for the film for holidays and saved all of my money to have doubles printed so I could share what I had made.
-In sixth grade, I made a poster and did a presentation about how I wanted to be a photographer when I grew up.
+I regularly asked for film for holidays and saved all of my money to have doubles printed so I could share what I had made.
+In sixth grade, I made a poster and gave a presentation about how I wanted to be a photographer when I grew up.
 I lost points on my presentation because I kept saying, “photo” “grapher”.
 Well, look at me now Mrs. Morrison!

 I studied film photography in college and shot my first wedding the weekend after my college graduation.
 I got talked into shooting that first wedding and I felt pretty confident it would be a one and done kind of thing.
 After shooting for 14 long hours that day I was totally hooked.
 I loved every second of photographing that wedding.
 That was 8 years ago.
 After that, I poured myself into building my business and the rest is history!